 There was a time, not that long ago, when every resume began with the job seeker’s “objective,” which was always some variation on “to use my skills to advance in a great company.”
-Today, anyone who includes his or her objective is being foolish; the point of a resume is to respond to the job poster’s objectives, not yours!
+Today, anyone who includes an objective risks appearing out of touch; the point of a resume is to respond to the job poster’s objectives, not for employers to address yours!

 There was a time when resumes listed every function employees performed at every job they ever held.
 No more.
 Resumes are no longer the autobiography of a candidate’s career; they are marketing tools intended to articulate one’s value proposition to prospective employers.